syncfusion-content/install-docs/Common/Essential-Studio/Samples.md

 ## Online Samples

-Online samples are provided for ASP.NET, ASP.NET MVC, ASP.NET MVC (Classic), Silverlight, Windows Phone, WinRT, WPF, and JavaScript platforms.

-The following table lists the links to the online samples.
+Online samples are provided for the following platforms.The following table lists the links to the online samples.